Satellite-im/Core-PWA/README.md

 - Install dependencies `yarn`
 - Run hot reload/dev version `yarn dev`

+Or for short: $ chmod +x linkscript.sh && ./linkscript.sh && yarn && yarn dev $.
+If any error comes up during the process, be sure to remove your `node_modules`, clear your yarn cache, and run it again.

 ## Running Cypress tests

 To run Cypress tests you need to do `yarn dev` in order to build out `localhost:3000`, that's the one we use as the baseUrl